MrYsLab/bits-n-bots/docs/posts/Telemetrix_Under_The_Hood _Part_2.md

 ```

 ### Arduino ID
-For microcontrollers that use a Serial/USB data transport, Telemetrix defaults to
+For microcontrollers that use a serial/USB data transport,
-using an auto-discovery scheme, to find the COM port that the microcontroller is
+Telemetrix defaults to using an auto-discovery scheme to find the
-connected to.
+COM port to which the microcontroller is connected.

+The Arduino ID helps to automatically discover and connect to a
+specific microcontroller.

-You may also manually specify the COM port in your application, but this is not
+You may also manually specify the COM port in your application,
-always effective, since the COM port assignment by the operating system may
+but this is not always effective since the operating system's COM port
-dynamically change from run to run.
+assignment may dynamically change from run to run.

-The Arduino ID helps to identify the COM port in use by a specific microcontroller.

 ```aiignore
 /* %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%*/